 For goods supplied via the central warehouses, the Chief Executive shall identify those authorised to requisition and accept goods from the store.
-The authorised person shall check receipt against the delivery note before forwarding this to the Chief Financial Officer who shall satisfy himself that the goods have been received before accepting the recharge.
+The authorised person shall check receipt against the delivery note and notify the Chief Financial Officer who shall satisfy themself that the goods have been received before accepting the recharge.
 This will be achieved through sample checking and tolerance levels.
 The Finance Department will make payment on receipt of an invoice.
 This may also apply for high-level low volume items such as stationery.